Ambro17/FinalLap/README.md

 - Tamaño de Pantalla (T)

 ## TODO
-- [ ] Get collection of laptops to populate database
+- [x] Get collection of laptops to populate database - ✅ Done from csv
-- [ ] Create mate algorithm (Should we allow invalid laptops?
-That is, those not in db?)
+- [ ] Create mate algorithm
-- [ ] Create mutate algorithm (Should we allow invalid laptops?
-That is, those not in db?)
+- [x] Create mutate algorithm (Should we allow invalid laptops?
+That is, those not in db?) - ✅ Not required
-- [ ] Create select algoritm
+- [ ] Create select algoritm (Ojo a que optimice y no quede clavado)
 - [ ] Condense into runnable script that executes the genetic algorithm